stefs304/mhclovac/README.md

 This method allows for direct comparison of physicochemical profiles of peptides of different sequence lengths, which is an important feature of MHCLovac.

 ### Methods and materials

-Quantitative binding data was obtained from two sources: quantitative binding measurements from IEDB database [(Vita R et. al., 2018)](https://doi.org/10.1093/nar/gky1006) and data set used for training NetMHCPan 4.1 [(Reynisson, B. et. al., 2020)](https://doi.org/10.1093/nar/gkaa379).
+Quantitative binding data was obtained in two parts from IEDB [(Vita R et. al., 2018)](https://doi.org/10.1093/nar/gky1006): first is a data set used for retraining IEDB tools and second is eluted ligand data set.
-The IEDB data set was used to select the set of physicochemical properties that will be used for prediction.
-The NetMHCPan data set was used to train prediction models.
+Data from these two data sets were combined into single data set containing around 260.000 data samples.
 The list of physicochemical properties and corresponding amino acid index data was obtained from the Aaindex database [(Kawashima, S. et. al, 2008)](https://doi.org/10.1093/nar/gkm998).

 #### Modeling physicochemical properties